College Area: South Central

 What is your one most important benefit of being a member and why?

-What led you to become a College council representative?
+What led you to become a Trustee representative?

 How would you like to see the College develop over the next five years?